 Disaster Lit: Resource Guide for Disaster Medicine and Public Health

 A database of links to disaster medicine and public health documents available on the Internet at no cost.

 AAP is hosting the next webinar in the Children’s Hospitals and Preparedness series, “Emergency Preparedness in the NICU,” on Friday, May 12, 2017, at 1:30pm ET/12:30pm CT.
 Information about this webinar can also be found on the following Web page: http://www.aap.org/disasters/upcomingevents.
 Registration is required (https://cc.readytalk.com/r/5jmdx895q1bu&eom).
 1.0 AMA PRA Category 1 Credits™ are available.

 American College of Emergency Physicians (ACEP) EMS and Disaster Preparedness

-ACEP and the Centers for Disease Control and Prevention (CDC) offers resources that may help local or state health officials prepare for, respond to, and mitigate the health effects of bombings and other mass casualty events.
+ACEP and CDC offers resources that may help local or state health officials prepare for, respond to, and mitigate the health effects of bombings and other mass casualty events.
 They also have information for health professionals about treating injuries and stress in patients affected by mass casualty events.